Logo

 1. Step through each character in the string.

-2. Check if this character and the next character have the same number of occurrences.
+2. Check if the current character and the character that follows it have the same number of occurrences.

 3. If all characters pass this test, then the string is valid.